john-light/validity-rollups/validity_rollups_on_bitcoin.md

 As of the time of writing, nearly every validity rollup deployed to production has been built on blockchains that support smart contracts written in a Turing-complete programming language.
 The flexibility of Turing-complete programming languages opens a wide design space that rollup developers have taken advantage of to program ideosyncratic features and limitations into the rollup smart contracts, such as scripting capabilities, deposit limits, and upgradeability.
 The flexibility also means that as the validity proof technology improves and new ways to implement or optimize certain features are discovered, rollup developers can upgrade their smart contracts or deploy new ones to keep up with the state of the art.

 Despite the popularity of using Turing-complete programming languages to build rollup smart contracts, it would be possible to build a validity rollup on bitcoin using bitcoin's native Turing-incomplete programming language, Script, with relatively small changes (in terms of code footprint) to the opcodes Script supports.
-In March 2022, Trey Del Bonis published a post describing in detail how a validity rollup on bitcoin could work.[89]
+In March 2022, Trey Del Bonis published a post describing in detail how a validity rollup on bitcoin could work.[98]
 According to Del Bonis, the changes needed to support validity rollups on bitcoin are a few extra opcodes enabling the two main primitives of his rollup design — validity proof verification and recursive covenants.
 And while not strictly required, there are other changes that Del Bonis says would significantly reduce costs and make the rollup more efficient, such as OP_EVAL and PUSHSCRIPT opcodes and increasing or even completely removing the stack element size limit.

 Giving bitcoin full nodes the ability to verify a validity proof is an obvious change that is needed to support validity rollups, since validity proofs are an essential part of how validity rollups work.
 For this component, whoever writes the code to enable validity proof verification in bitcoin will need to make some decisions about the types of rollups they want to enable.
 Implementing the ability to verify proofs of more complex programs will enable rollups with more capabilities (e.g. more expressive smart contracts, like Rootstock or Stacks) while simpler proofs would enable rollups with fewer capabilities (e.g. simple payments and limited opcodes, like Liquid or bitcoin).

 Less obvious is the need for recursive covenants, at least in the Del Bonis bitcoin rollup design.
 Recursive covenants are a type of smart contract that restricts the type of script that satoshis can be sent to once they are spent.
 Del Bonis uses recursive covenenants to ensure that satoshis that are locked in a rollup script and haven't been withdrawn by their owner yet remain in the script from one rollup state update to the next.
 Once the owner of satoshis on the rollup confirms a valid withdrawal transaction on the rollup, then they can exit the recursive covenant script with their satoshis to the Layer 1 withdrawal address they specified.

-Recursive covenants are a change to Script that has long been considered by the bitcoin community.[90, 91, 92] However there are currently no specific proposals that have achieved broad consensus among the bitcoin developer community to implement recursive covenants.
-There are proposals such as BIP-118 and BIP-119 that enable more limited covenants, but these do not have the recursion property needed to ensure that UTXOs sent to the rollup remain in the rollup until their owner is ready to withdraw them back to the bitcoin mainchain.[93, 94]
+Recursive covenants are a change to Script that has long been considered by the bitcoin community.[99, 100, 101] However there are currently no specific proposals that have achieved broad consensus among the bitcoin developer community to implement recursive covenants.
+There are proposals such as BIP-118 and BIP-119 that enable more limited covenants, but these do not have the recursion property needed to ensure that UTXOs sent to the rollup remain in the rollup until their owner is ready to withdraw them back to the bitcoin mainchain.[102, 103]

 Del Bonis identifies the OP_EVAL and PUSHSCRIPT opcodes as nice-to-haves that reduce the size of the rollup script in some areas, reducing the amount of blockspace used and therefore making rollups cheaper to use, all else being equal.
-Increasing or removing the stack element size limit are another nice-to-have that he identifies as making rollups cheaper to use, in this case by increasing the number of transactions that can fit into each rollup state update, thereby enabling the cost of the rollup update to be shared by a larger number of transactions.[89]
+Increasing or removing the stack element size limit are another nice-to-have that he identifies as making rollups cheaper to use, in this case by increasing the number of transactions that can fit into each rollup state update, thereby enabling the cost of the rollup update to be shared by a larger number of transactions.[98]

 The Del Bonis rollup design is one way to build validity rollups on bitcoin, but not the only way.
 For example, it would be possible to add an extension block to bitcoin with custom logic that supports the creation of specific or arbitrary rollup designs.
 In his post, Del Bonis discusses several alternative ways that rollups could be built on bitcoin, either as minor tweaks to his more detailed design or using entirely different mechanisms for ensuring the security of funds held in the rollup.
-Rather than add direct support for the opcodes needed, support for validity rollup primitives could be implemented in Simplicity using Jets, for example.[95]
-Anthony Towns has also suggested using Chialisp as an alternative to Simplicity for similar use-cases.[96]
+Rather than add direct support for the opcodes needed, support for validity rollup primitives could be implemented in Simplicity using Jets, for example.[104]
+Anthony Towns has also suggested using Chialisp as an alternative to Simplicity for similar use-cases.[105]

-The Elements sidechain project (and the Liquid blockchain that is based on Elements) does not yet have support for the validity proofs needed to support a validity rollup, but it does have support for recursive covenants.[97, 98] Implementing support for validity proofs in Elements, along with some of the other changes Del Bonis identified as nice to have, could therefore be a path to testing a validity rollup protocol that is ultimately intended to be deployed to bitcoin.
+The Elements sidechain project (and the Liquid blockchain that is based on Elements) does not yet have support for the validity proofs needed to support a validity rollup, but it does have support for recursive covenants.[106, 107] Implementing support for validity proofs in Elements, along with some of the other changes Del Bonis identified as nice to have, could therefore be a path to testing a validity rollup protocol that is ultimately intended to be deployed on bitcoin.

 What the research so far shows is that with some changes it would be possible to build validity rollups on bitcoin.
 Some designs would be more technically difficult to implement than others, but even with the simpler implementations proposed, bitcoin users stand to gain significant scaling benefits and potentially more privacy and other desirable functionality as well.